A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Experiments Results

 \subsubsection{Overall Performance}

 Table~\ref{tab:perf} shows the performance of our system on different hardware settings and different networks.
-Note that since GraphVite on a single-node as GraphVite is not scalable to multi-node multi-GPU, we only compare with GraphVite on a single-node machine with 8 V100 GPUs with the largest network that can run on GraphVite: Friendster.
+Note that since GraphVite is not scalable to multi-node multi-GPU, we only compare with GraphVite on a single-node machine with 8 V100 GPUs.
+Table~\ref{tab:perf} only includes results on the largest network that can run on GraphVite: Friendster.
+Table~\ref{tab:scale_compares} shows a more comprehensive single-node performance analysis between our system and GraphVite.

-On Friendster dataset, we achieve 14.4x speedup over GraphVite when using 8 V100 GPUs.
-This comes mostly from our data partitioning strategy and pipeline design.
-Our results on 16 V100 GPUs (two nodes) and 40 V100 GPUs (five nodes) shows our capability of scaling to cluster that has more nodes when working with larger networks and larger number of embedding dimension.
-The results on two generated networks show our scalability: on generated A network, which has 2.5x number of edges and 2x number of nodes compared to generated B network, the runtime increase is ony 85\%.
-The results on cluster with V100 GPUs and P100 GPUs shows that our system adapts well to different hardware settings and various network sizes with different embedding dimensions.
+\textbf{Speedup:} On Friendster dataset, we achieve 14.4x speedup over GraphVite when using 8 V100 GPUs.
+This comes from two parts: 1) our intra-node embedding data partitioning strategy and topology-aware GPU communication implementation reduce both GPU peer-to-peer communication cost as well as host to GPU and GPU to host communication cost, and 2) our pipeline design overlaps most communication process with the computation.

+\textbf{Scaling:} Our results on 16 V100 GPUs (two nodes) shows our capability of scaling to cluster that has more nodes when working with larger networks and larger number of embedding dimension.
+The results on two generated networks show our scalability: on generated B network, which has 0.5x number of edges compared to generated A network, we show a 1.85x speedup.

+\textbf{Flexibility:} The results on cluster with V100 GPUs and P40 GPUs show that our system adapts well to different hardware settings and various network sizes with different embedding dimensions.
 The performance drop of P40 cluster compared to V100 cluster comes from a combination of: 1) device memory bandwidth difference, 2) inter-node network connection difference, 3) random walk generating and storing difference, and 4) FP32 performance difference.
-Even using P40 cluster, our system only need 35 hours to finish a 100 epoch training of Anonymized B network (its augmented network contains three trillion edges), which is not trainable for any previous embedding training work.
+Even using P40 cluster, our system only need 35 hours to finish a 100 epoch training of Anonymous B network (its augmented network contains three trillion edges), which is not trainable for any previous embedding training work.